Quantitative bounds on the discrete spectrum of non self-adjoint quantum magnetic Hamiltonians: Abstract

 \section{Abstract}

-We use complex analysis tools to establish Lieb-Thirring type inequalities for non self-adjoint relatively compact perturbations of certain operators of mathematical physics.
-In the first part of the paper, we apply a main abstract result to quantum Hamiltonians of Schrödinger and Pauli with constant magnetic field of strength $b>0$, acting in $L^{2}\big(\mathbb{R}^{2d}\big)$, $d \geq 1$.
-In the second part, the situation is rather different from the first one.
-We investigate the case of Pauli operator with constant magnetic field of strength $b>0$, acting in $L^{2}\big(\mathbb{R}^{2d+1}\big)$, $d \geq 1$.
-In particular, we use our results to obtain information on the distribution of the complex eigenvalues of the perturbed operators in the neighborhood of their essential spectrum.
+We establish Lieb-Thirring type inequalities for non self-adjoint relatively compact perturbations of certain operators of mathematical physics.
+We apply our results to quantum Hamiltonians of Schrödinger and Pauli with constant magnetic field of strength $b>0$.
+In particular, we use these bounds to obtain some information on the distribution of the eigenvalues of the perturbed operators in the neighborhood of their essential spectrum.